Updating ASL3

 A reboot is only needed when a new Linux kernel has been installed.

-meaning "keep your currently-installed version.
-Such a question
+meaning, "keep your currently-installed version".
+Such a question will look like:

 Configuration file '/etc/asterisk/rpt.conf'